stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/Post Setup/README.md

-# PostSetup
+# PostSetup Process

+1) Run "MountEFI.app" to mount the EFI partition
+2) Unzip PostSetup_EFI_Rev08.zip
+4) delete all files on hdd EFI partition that was mounted
+5) copy over unzipped EFI folder to recently mounted EFI partition
+6) reboot
+7) reset nvram
+8) Run "PostPowerPerf.app" to set my custom Power Manager Settings
+9) Enjoy

 ## PostSetup_EFI_Rev08.zip

 1) unzip
-2) run MountEFI
+2) run My MountEFI.app
 3) delete all files on hdd EFI partition that was mounted
 4) copy over unzipped EFI folder to recently mounted hdd EFI partition
 5) reboot
+6) reset nvram

-## MountEFI
+## MountEFI.app
-    script executable I made that Mounts the EFI Partition of the HDD
+    App I created to Mount EFI Partition

-	Right Click and Open in Terminal
-	or
-	Double Click to run

-## DisplaySleepLock
+## PostPowerPerf.app
-    script executable I made to Lock and Sleep the Display before closing lid to overcome not asking for password when lid is closed and then reopened before
-    "pmset displaysleeptime value" in pmsetter
+    App I created to configure the only working power manager settings

-## pmsetter
+## LockSleep.app
-    script executable I made to set the proper Power Settings for the only sleep that works
+    App I created to lock and sleep the screen.

+    This is the only sleep and wake that works.
-	Right Click and Open in Terminal
-	or
-	Double Click to run

-	*This is the best possible setting for having nice battery but being able to wake up after closing the lid or the display goes to sleep on its own

-	1) Sets no "deep" sleep and no "hibernation" and the display to turn off after 2 minutes.

-	2) You can change this by opening in TextMate (PostSetupApps.zip) and changing all instances of "displaysleep 2" to whatever number you want in minutes for the display to cut off.

-	3) If you close the lid, it will not ask for password when opening unless the same 2 minutes, or the number you choose to put there if you edit pmsetter, passes and then is not guaranteed.

-		A) so use the included "DisplaySleepLock" executable to lock your machine before closing the lid

-            or

-		B) you can lock from the Apple Menu before closing the lid so that password is required when you open the lid if done before your displaysleep time setting

-## neofetch
-    executable to see your Mac Info nice and neat like in my screenshot
+    After Running PostPowerPerf, you must click LockSleep before you close your lid.

+    Closing the Lid will only cut off the display, it will not Lock your Screen or Account.

+    This is due to my custom power settings, which are set due to incompatible BIOS power code.

+    LockSleep overcomes this issue.
+LockSleep will immediately lock your device and sleep the display.

+    Apple Menu-->Lock Screen does basically the same thing other than sleeping the screen.

+    My app is one-click solution.

-## PostSetupApps.zip
+## ThirdPartyApps

-1) GenSMBIOS - generate SMBIOS information for your hackintosh Choose ONLY:
+1) GenSMBIOS - generate SMBIOS information for your hackintosh

+	Choose ONLY:

 	MacBook10,1 (low end dual core configuration)

-	MacBookPro14,1 (appropriate cpu and graphics profile)
+	MacBookPro14,1 (appropriate cpu and graphics profile--good)

 	MacBookPro14,2 (appropriate cpu and graphics profile--high end)

-	MacBookPro15,2 (best cpu and graphics profile--what I use)
+	MacBookPro15,2 (best cpu and graphics profile--top tier, what I use)

 2) MaciASL - DSDT and SSDT software

-3) LockSleep - App I made to do what DisplaySleepLock does above - useful to put into dock to make it an easy process
+3) NeoFetch - System Information generator like my screenshot

 4) OpenCore Configurator.app - For editing your config.plist